eballetbo/chromebooks/docs/source/gnome-desktop-rootfs-demo.rst

 .. code-block:: sh

-  Export the architecture of your device:
+  Export the architecture of your device (arm or arm64 or amd64):

   $ export architecture=arm64